 Clint ISD is working in collaboration with El Paso Community College to offer classes for our students for college credit at their home campus.
-Juniors at the high school are encouraged to take the Accu-placer test in order to place them in college credit courses during their senior year.
+All students at the high school are encouraged to take the TSI test in order to place them in college credit courses.
+Clint ISD also offers a wide variety of OnRamps coursework in partnership with the University of Texas at Austin.
+Students can earn college credit through the OnRamps program which is transcribed as a UT Austin credit.

 Students graduating from Clint ISD must meet district and state graduation requirements.
-Please visit Appendix E on page 59 to 66, Graduation Toolkit.
+Please visit page 70 to 79, Graduation Toolkit.